Home Artists Posts Import Register

 “I got lucky.
 How many did you meet?”

-“We saw four around the tower when mists thickened.”
+“We saw four around the tower when the mist thickened.”
 He turned to Mari with an expectant look.

 “Uh…” the girl bit her lip.
 “Swarms of cloud fairies should vary between three and six individuals.
 Four should be the most common number.
 But I still think this is a terrible idea.”

-“Sometimes you have bad choices.”
-Kai mused.
-Even if he prepared, battling four of those creatures would be a challenge, worse if there was more.
+“Sometimes you only get to choose between bad and worse,” Kai mused.
+Even if he prepared, battling four of those creatures would be a challenge, worse if there were more.
 “I’m going out.
 Do any of you want to join?”
 He wasn’t in the position to refuse their help.

 “I’m starting to like you, boy.”
 Caeli gripped her rapier with a fierce grin.
 “I’m coming too.
 We can’t let Kea have all the fun, can we?”